Inspiring Communicator Awards

 How do I nominate someone?

-You'll need to wait until 2017 now to nominate someone for an award, but when the time comes you just need to fill in a four question nomination form.
-It's as simple as that.
-Please don't tell the person that you are nominating them, to avoid disappointment if they don't win!
-Feel free to nominate more than one candidate (although you'll need to fill in a form for each, and don’t forget – no teams).
+Nominations are now closed for 2017.
+But when the awards open again, you just need to fill in a four question nomination form.
+It’s as simple as that.
+Please don’t tell the person that you are nominating them, to avoid disappointment if they don’t win!
+Feel free to nominate more than one candidate (although you’ll need to fill in a form for each, and don’t forget – no teams).
 No selfies please.
 And remember that the judges will be basing their decision on this entry form, so please try and do your nominee justice.

 What’s the deadline for entering?

-The deadline for 2016 nominations is now closed.
-The winners will be announced at our Awards evening on 24 November.
+Nominations are now closed.
+The winners will be announced at our Awards evening on 23 November.